ahwayakchih/openshift-nodebb/README.markdown

 ## Installation

-To install NodeBB, use following command lines step-by-step (they were tested using `bash` shell), without omitting any of them.
+To install NodeBB, follow these steps (they were tested using `bash` shell), without omitting any of them, on your local system (NOT on OpenShift side, through SSH).

 ### 1. Creating a new application

 ```sh
 rhc app create nodebb nodejs-0.10
 ```

+That should create your local copy of your OpenShift repository in a directory called "nodebb".
+If it does not, check if there were some errors in the output and maybe try again before continuing.
+Without that directory rest of the steps will not work as they should.

 ### 2. Adding database cartridge